Smart Tips for Tax Preparation

 Bottom Line Up Front

-- Even if you hire a tax professional to prepare your taxes, you can choose to file your taxes yourself through the IRS’s electronic tax filing service.
+- Even if you hire a tax professional to prepare your taxes, you can choose to file your taxes through the IRS’s electronic tax filing service.

 Time to Read